Becoming a governor

 - they have been convicted of an offence of fraud against the Trust.

-The Trust constitution sets out various cicrumstances in which Trust governors can be removed from the office.
+The Trust's constitution, which sets out the various cicrumstances in which governors can be removed from the office.
 This can be viewed in our constitution.